-Fashion lovers around the world know the quality and prestige that comes with owning Louis Vuitton’s luxury products.
-The beauty and self-care Louis Vuitton Sephora store is a subsidiary of the fashion icon and offers a large selection of beauty and self-care products through its Shopify store.
+Fashion lovers worldwide know the quality and prestige of owning Louis Vuitton’s luxury products.
+The beauty and self-care Louis Vuitton Sephora store is a subsidiary of the fashion icon.
+Its Shopify store offers a large selection of beauty and self-care products.

 4. Tesla Inc.

 One of the most successful U.S.-based companies of all time is Tesla Incorporated.
 With Elon Musk behind the wheel, Tesla has become the world’s biggest maker of Electric Autonomous Vehicles.
 Tesla is also well known for its role in launching SpaceX and inner space exploration.